African Great Green MacawAra ambiguus

 - In the wild, macaws often gather at clay licks.
 It is speculated that they eat clay to help reduce toxins from certain foods they eat and as a source of certain minerals.

-Like all parrots, great green macaws are protected by the US Bird Act of 1995, which made the capture and sale of these birds in the US is prohibited.
-This act has reduced the number of macaws illegally taken from the wild for the pet trade, although it has not stopped it.
+- It is estimated that there are fewer than 2,500 mature Great Green Macaws remaining in the wild.
+This species is greatly threatened by loss of habitat due to logging, mining, agriculture, and urbanization.
+They are also threatened by the pet trade.
+Macaws are protected by the US Bird Act of 1995, which made the capture and sale of these birds in the US prohibited.
+While this act has reduced the number of birds taken from the wild, it has not stopped it.